Foundations Module 3 · Command Line Basics

 Type ls and press Enter.

 You’ll see a list of files and folders in your current directory.
-Folders usually appear in a different color (blue in many terminals).
+This is like opening a folder and seeing its contents.

 TRY ITList the contents of your current directory